Ruby-Network/ruby/README.md

 ## NOTE:

--   For Cyclic users this will **not** work as it is too big
+-   For Cyclic users this will unfortunatley *not* work due to Cyclic supporting very little languages
 -   This will **NOT** deploy on Github Pages, Netlify, Vercel, Gitlab Pages or any other _static_ host

 ---

-This is our second edition of [Ruby](https://github.com/ruby-network/ruby-v1).
-This edition focuses on speed and more features.
+This is our third edition of [Ruby](https://github.com/ruby-network/ruby-v1).
+This edition primarily uses the Ruby programming language whilst also adding more features

 [![Ruby Network Discord](https://invidget.switchblade.xyz/hzCjSFQeeZ?theme=dark)](https://discord.gg/hzCjSFQeeZ)

 ## Features

 -   Tons of themes

--   We prefetch everything to speed up your experience

 -   Multiple Proxy Backends: